-The lookout itself was built as a vantage point for fires in around 1915, one of many in the Tahoe area.
-The actual completion of the stairs though was done in 1964 by five Tahoe employees during the summer and it made it possible for people to visit the top safely.
+The lookout was built as a vantage point for spotting fires in 1915, one of many in the Tahoe area.
+The actual completion of the stairs though was done in 1964 by five Tahoe employees during the summer, and it made it possible for people to visit the top safely.

-The trail is uphill almost right away, as it starts the elevation gain necessary to climb 1800 feet in only 2.5 miles.
-That being said it still feels pretty gradual except for a few steep parts near the end where you will be feeling the elevation for sure.
+The trail is uphill almost right away, as it starts the elevation gain necessary to climb 1,800 feet in only 2.5 miles.
+That being said, it still feels pretty gradual except for a few steep parts near the end where you will be experiencing the elevation for sure.
 You should be in decent shape to enjoy this hike though as it is taxing enough.

-After the first steep stretch, the trail levels out for a quarter mile as you meander along the ridge and see beautiful wildflowers during the spring time.
+After the first steep stretch, the trail levels out for a quarter-mile as you meander along the ridge and see beautiful wildflowers during the spring.

-When crossing through the forest there is a bend in the trail that leads to the cliff side, you should take it as it will take you to an overlook of a majestic lake.
-It was even crystal clear from our vantage point and I really want to figure out how to hike to it in the future.
+When crossing through the forest, there is a bend in the trail that leads to the cliffside; you should take it as it will take you to an overlook of a majestic lake.
+It was even crystal clear from our vantage point, and I want to figure out how to hike to it in the future.

-After rounding the bend you will be at a saddle and can walk out to get a good vantage point of both the lookout and the stairs leading up to it.
-This is where the pictures start to not do justice to the craziness of the hike.
+After rounding the bend, you will be at a saddle and can walk out to get a good vantage point of both the lookout and the stairs leading up to it.
+This is where the pictures don’t do justice to the craziness of the hike.

 It all seems pretty safe up here except for one corner where the grate below showcases a 300-foot drop.
 It is pretty intense to stand there and stare through the grate to the rocks hundreds of feet below.

-After spending 30 minutes up there in with no other visitors we headed down the trail and passed about 40 people coming up.
-If you want solitude then make sure to go early.
+After spending 30 minutes up there with no other visitors, we headed down the trail and passed about 40 people coming up.
+If you want solitude, then make sure to go early.